lgi-devs/lgi/docs/guide.md

 ### 5.2.
 Backward mapping, getting names from numeric values

-There is another facility in LGI, which allows backward mapping of numeric constants to symbolic names.
+There is another facility in lgi, which allows backward mapping of numeric constants to symbolic names.
 Indexing enum table with number actually provides symbolic name to which the specified constant maps: